US West swelters in record-busting heat, risking wildfires

 “It’s just going up from here,” said meteorologist Ashley Nickerson of the weather service’s Las Vegas office.

-Tuesday’s high temperature at Las Vegas’ McCarron International Airport was expected to reach 113 degrees (45 Celsius).
+The heat wave smashed daily temperature records in Montana and Wyoming and complicated the fight against several large wildfires.
+Strong winds with gusts up to 35 miles (56 kilometers) per hour were expected, threatening to stir up wildfires already burning and make it hard to stamp out new blazes.

-Rising temperatures were worsening the risk for wildfires in Montana and northern Wyoming, officials said.
-Forecasters said the highs Tuesday could approach 110 degrees (43 degrees Celsius) in portions of eastern Montana, shattering decades-old records.
-A daily record of 103 degrees (39 degrees Celsius) was set Monday in Billings.
+A wildfire that broke out Monday near Yellowstone National Park in Montana grew quickly overnight and had burned more than 3 square miles (8 square kilometers) by Tuesday morning, according to the Custer Gallatin National Forest.
+Some people in the rural area were told to flee their homes, while other fires in the state also forced some evacuations.

-Strong winds with gusts up to 35 miles per hour were expected, threatening to stir up wildfires already burning and make it hard to stamp out new blazes.
+Montana cities like Billings and Livingston and the Wyoming city of Sheridan at the base of the Bighorn Mountains set daily heat records, sometimes reaching as high as 108 degrees (42 Celsius).

-A wildfire that broke out Monday near Yellowstone National Park in Montana grew quickly overnight and had burned more than 3 square miles (8 square kilometers) by Tuesday morning, news station KULR-TV reported.
-Homeowners in the area were told they could be asked to evacuate if conditions worsened.
+“This is happening in the middle of June.
+This is unprecedented,” said Bill Murrell, a weather service meteorologist in Riverton, Wyoming.

-The heat wave hit at the start of the Southwest’s annual monsoon season, which runs Tuesday through Sept.
-30 and is supposed to be the region’s rainy period, often contributing as much as 60% of the annual precipitation.
+The heat wave hit at the start of the Southwest’s annual monsoon season, which runs through Sept.
+30 and is supposed to be the region’s rainy period, often contributing as much as 60% of annual precipitation.

 But last year’s monsoon was the driest in recorded history, with an average of just 1.5 inches (4 centimeters) of rain in Arizona.